 Share the site with your close friends, family and colleagues and ask their opinion.
 Remember, just because something looks okay to you, doesn’t mean it will translate with your target market—you have the creator’s blindness so evaluating your own work will always mean you’re biased.

 Wrapping up the SEO and Launching

 When you’ve answered these questions, you’ll want to submit your website to the search engines and create meta tags for your site.
-This is all fairly simple to do in Weebly and WordPress, just look for the SEO sections of the site builder tool.
+These are some important on-page SEO practices and are fairly simple to do in Weebly and WordPress, just look for the SEO sections of the site builder tool.
 Use meta tags that describe what your site is about in less than 155 characters (not words).
 Insert the keywords into the correct spot and generate a sitemap for search engine index submission.